tellor-io/layer/adr/adr1008 - voting power by group.md

 The downside here is that votes are still sellable, you just need to sell your private key.
 This actually becomes dangerous as reporters who want to exit are incentivized to sell their voting power to attackers once they are unstaked.
 You could fix this by also requiring them to be staked, but it only changes the attack cost, not the fact it exists as an exit strategy.

 This is the case for users as well.
 Users do not have to stake and they earn voting weight by the amount of tips the provide.
-However, users are dissinsitivized from selling their private keys because doing so could trigger an attack to their own protocol (there is no guarantee an attacker that is willign to buy their keys will not attack them too).
+However, users are disincentivized from selling their private keys because doing so could trigger an attack to their own protocol (there is no guarantee an attacker that is willing to buy their keys will not attack them too).

 ### decrease user voting power over time